gyzcode/inference-tutorials-generic/car_detection_tutorial/step_3/Readme.md

 Now that we’ve seen how we have the application running two models to process images and make inferences, let us explore optimizing the performance of the application.
 In general, performance increases by spreading the inference work across several devices, assigning the more complex tasks to the fastest devices, and using FP16 precision instead of FP32 whenever possible.
 Let us see how the models we are using perform when we start moving them to different devices using the combinations in the following sections that depend upon which devices are available.

-Note: It can take a lot of time to run all the commands so the exercise of running and verifying is left to the user.
+**Note**: It can take a lot of time to run all the commands so the exercise of running and verifying is left to the user.

 ## CPU

-Note: In order to run this section only the CPU is required.
+**Note**: In order to run this section only the CPU is required.

 Command combinations run: